Laser Vision Correction in Ottawa

 - Look at your prescription, if it is full of “plus” or “double digit” integer numbers, laser surgery may not be the best way to eliminate your eyeglass dependency

 - A warranty for re-treatment is only as good as your anatomy.
 If your pre-operative prescription was high or if your pre or post-op corneal curvatures are too flat or your corneas are too thin, a touch up procedure may not be possible

 - SBK (sub Bowman’s keratomileusis) also known as Intralase, is rapidly becoming the default laser procedure.
 It is ‘LASIK’ but with the flap created by a laser, not a surgical knife.

 - “Exclusive procedures” are often just “exclusive names” for the same procedure

-Both doctors look forward to addressing your laser eye surgery questions as part of their comprehensive exam.
+Dr. Tripp looks forward to addressing your laser eye surgery questions as part of the comprehensive exam.
 (A small consult fee for additional measurements and extended counselling will apply if you are a senior or an OHIP insured patient.)